dmytro-anikin-cko/DemoFlowApp/README.md

 - Added the Flow SDK dependency: `implementation("com.checkout:checkout-android-components:1.0.0-beta-1")`.
 - Defined `FLOW_API_KEY` in `buildConfigField` for secure API key management.

+#### Sync Gradle Files
+After making changes to the Gradle files, it’s essential to sync them in Android Studio to ensure the configurations are applied correctly.

+1. Open Android Studio.
+2. Locate the Elephant icon in the top toolbar.
+3. Click on it to sync your Gradle files with the project.

+This step will fetch dependencies and apply the updated configurations.
+Any issues with the Gradle sync will be displayed in the Build output.

+> Note: Ensure all Android SDK dependencies (e.g., Build Tools, Platform Tools) are installed as per Section 2.1 if the sync fails.
+>

 ### 6.2 Add Native Modules & Bridge